-This is another simple and easy guide for people like me, who can never remember URL's.
+This is another simple and easy guide for people like me, who can never remember the correct URL.
 Logging a ticket with Episerver DXC's managed services team is pretty easy.
-You log tickets via the online portal here:
+You can log tickets via the online portal here:

-Someone from Episerve usually gets back to you the day you raise a ticket, however, I have found that it can take 3-4 days to get a request to be actioned after raising a ticket.
-In the beginning, when you're setting up DXC for the first time, I would definitely factor this turn around time into your planning.
-After you raise a ticket, you'll get an email and from that point forward you can manage your ticket via your inbox, rather than needing to go into the portal again.
+Someone from Episerver will usually get back to you within 24 hours of raising a support ticket, however, I have found that it can take 3-4 days to get a request to be actioned after raising a ticket.
+In the beginning, when you're setting up DXC, I would definitely factor this turnaround time into your planning.
+After you raise a ticket, you will get an auto-response email.
+From that point forward you can manage your ticket via your inbox, rather than needing to go into the portal again.
 Simples!
+Happy Coding 🤘